Published: 08/24/2020 | Updated: 01/19/2024

 How to Make Tomato Gravy

 - Fat- I know this is a gross way to introduce the first ingredient, but it’s a crucial part of the recipe.
 You need some type of a fat to heat up in your skillet to start this recipe.
-I always save my bacon grease when I fry bacon, so for this recipe, I take about 3 tablespoons of bacon grease and add it to my skillet.
+I always save my bacon grease when I fry bacon, so for this recipe, I take about 3-4 tbsp bacon grease of bacon grease and add it to my skillet.
 If you don’t happen to have bacon grease on-hand, you could use vegetable oil or shortening.

 - Flour- this is an important part of the recipe so don’t skip it!
 This is what will thicken your recipe so you actually have gravy and not tomato soup!